EliAndrewC/l7r/setting/l7r.md

 ### Village Headsmen

-On the topic of populations, occupations, and numbers: an attached document on the demographics of Rokugan farming communities, "What exactly is a village headsman", is reproduced below:
+On the topic of populations, occupations, and numbers: it's worth trying to answer the question, "What exactly is a village headsman?"

 #### Overview